What Are Ovarian Cysts?

-- It is most likely that you won’t experience any symptoms.
+It is most likely that you won’t experience any symptoms.
 It is more common for cysts to be discovered through an ultrasound and to have them go away on their own.

-Pelvic or abdominal pain
+Pelvic or Abdominal Pain

-- If you are having abdominal pain from ovarian cysts it will likely worsen during your menstrual cycle.
+If you are having abdominal pain from ovarian cysts it will likely worsen during your menstrual cycle.
 When your hormones change, it can cause the cysts to grow, which can lead to pelvic or abdominal pain.

 If you have endometriosis and a common ovarian cyst called endometrioma, then you may experience pain during sex.
 Other cysts can also cause pain or discomfort during intercourse depending on the type of cyst, size, and location.
 If you are experiencing pain during sex and are having difficulties with fertility, you may want to meet with our team of NYC Ob/Gyn doctors to also discuss a fertility plan.

-What causes Ovarian Cysts
+Causes of Ovarian Cysts

-- You can be more prone to developing ovarian cysts if your hormones are changing.
+You can be more prone to developing ovarian cysts if your hormones are changing.
 Pregnancy or some prescription medication for fertility can increase your likelihood of developing ovarian cysts.

-- If you have endometriosis, you are more likely to develop endometrioma, which is a specific type of cyst that can accompany endometriosis.
+If you have endometriosis, you are more likely to develop endometrioma, which is a specific type of cyst that can accompany endometriosis.